 Progressive Betting Systems for Craps

-Progressive systems consist of fixed rules about adjusting the size of the bet based on a previous outcome.
-According to some systems, players need to increase their bets after a win, while other progressive systems recommend increasing the bet after a lost round.
-Some betting progressions, as they are also known, double the size of the bet after each gaming round.
-This, of course, could be very risky, yet some betting systems are incredibly popular among gamblers.
-Certain progressive betting systems are also used in craps play, as well, and this article outlines their basic rules and concepts.
+Progressive systems consist of fixed rules for adjusting the size of a bet based on the outcome of the previous round.
+According to some systems, players should increase their bets after a win, while others recommend raising the bet after a loss.
+Some betting progressions, as they are also known, require players to double their bet after each round.
+This approach can be very risky, yet these betting systems remain incredibly popular among gamblers.
+Certain progressive betting systems are also used in craps, and this article outlines their basic rules and concepts.

 Basic Concept of Betting Progressions